 Covers topics related to health and nutritional status monitoring and surveillance, including epidemiology, biostatistics, health and nutrition surveillance systems, and the uses of technology for conducting these activities.
 Repeatable one time.
 Pre: 185 (with a minimum grade of B).
 (Summer only)

-In-depth study of culture and child health in the Pacific, including an introduction to the land, people, history, culture, and world views.
-Explore cultural competency, cultural safety, and multidisciplinary approaches to promote a healthy Pacific.
+In-depth study of Pacific culture, land, people, and history and its relationship to child health.
+Explores cultural competency, cultural safety, and multidisciplinary approaches to promote a healthy Pacific.
+Includes an emphasis on instruction in writing.
 Pre: 185 (with a minimum grade of B).
 (Summer only)

 Principles and applications of food dehydration, thermal processing, low temperature preservation, chemical and biochemical preservation, irradiation, packaging, manufacturing, plant sanitation, water and waste management.
 Pre: 403 and 430, or consent.